MariaInesRibeiro98/GameBus-HealthBehaviorMining/README.md

    - Notification actions
    - Timestamps

-## OCEL Format
+## 🔄 OCEL Format

-The project uses the Object-Centric Event Log (OCEL) format for process mining, with extensions specific to mHealth data.
-The schema includes:
+The project implements the Object-Centric Event Log (OCEL) 2.0 standard with mHealth-specific extensions.
+This format enables:

-- Event types (activities)
-- Object types (entities)
-- Sensor readings
+- **Object-Centric Analysis**: Track multiple objects (e.g., users, locations, activities) simultaneously
-- Relationships between objects and events
+- **Complex Event Relationships**: Capture rich relationships between events and objects
+- **Temporal Analysis**: Support for detailed temporal analysis of health behaviors
+- **Sensor Data Integration**: Seamless integration of various sensor readings
+- **Process Mining Compatibility**: Ready for use with process mining tools

+The schema is defined in `schema/mHealth-OCEL2.0.json`.

+## 🤝 Contributing

+We welcome contributions to improve this framework!
+Here's how you can help:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

+## 📝 Future Work

+- [ ] Implement preprocessing pipeline
+- [ ] Add activity recognition module

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## 🙏 Acknowledgments

 - GameBus platform for providing the API
-- OCEL standard for process mining
+- OCED standard for process mining
+- Google Places API for location categorization
+- All contributors and users of this framework

+## 📧 Contact

+For questions and support, please open an issue in the GitHub repository or contact the maintainers.